Debunking Common Back Pain Myths: What Ergonomics Really Says

 Reality: Prolonged rest can actually worsen back pain.

-Better Approach: Gentle movement like walking and targeted mobility exercises help release spinal restrictions and promote healing (1).
+Better Approach: From an ergonomics perspective, movement is essential to maintain spinal health.
+Gentle movement like walking and targeted mobility exercises help release spinal restrictions and promote healing (1).

 -